 Melissa joined Watsi on August 12th, 2014.
 Two years ago, Melissa joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Melissa's most recent donation traveled 8,500 miles to support Cleophas, an enterprising student and farmer from Kenya, to fund surgery to repair a fractured leg.
+Melissa's most recent donation traveled 8,200 miles to support Junel, a loving father and nursing aide from Philippines, to fund life-changing gallbladder surgery.

 Cleophas is a 23-year-old farmer and student from a Kenyan family of eleven.
 He is studying at a technical training institute, and grows potatoes to help him pay his school fees.
 His wife is also a student taking an information technology course at the same institute, and they have a 2-year-old son.
 When schools are in session, they live in a rental house near their school, but during the holiday they stay at home and focus on farming as it is their main source of income.
 Cleophas was preparing timber for repair of their maize store, when one of the timbers fell on his leg and injured him.
 The heavy timber broke his leg, and when he was examined, he had a large wound on his left leg with tendons and proximal tibia exposed.
 He was rushed to theatre for incision and drainage and his fracture was stabilized with a long leg posterior splint.
 Now Cleophas is unable to use his swollen and painful leg.
 Fortunately, surgeons at our medical partner can help.
 On November 8th, Cleophas will undergo a fracture repair procedure, called an open reduction and internal fixation.
 Cleophas will no longer be in pain, he will be able to use his leg and work to provide for family.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $1,145 to fund this medical procedure.
 Cleophas says, "I am the sole bread winner in the family.
 Sometimes I give a helping hand to my parents so that my siblings can study.
 I feel so sorry for myself now that I cannot use my limb.
 Please help me so that my family may not suffer.”